amethyst/rendy/docs/buffers.md

 A piece of memory is referred to as a `heap`.
 A `heap` has a size in bytes, and a location.
 The location can be local to the graphics device, or not local.
 In most systems, there will be two `heaps`: one on the Vulkan device, and one on the system used by the CPU.
 When you want to use some memory from a `heap`, you allocate it as a certain type of memory.
 Each type has different properties; a summary is below.

 *VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT*: If this is set, memory allocated with this type is the most efficient for device access.
-This bit _will only be set if the heap has the `VK_MEMORY_HEAP_DEVICE_LOCAL_BIT` set as well_.
+This bit _will only be set if and only if the heap has the `VK_MEMORY_HEAP_DEVICE_LOCAL_BIT` set as well_.

 *VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT*: If this is set, the memory is visible to the `host`; the system with the CPU.

 *VK_MEMORY_PROPERTY_HOST_COHERENT_BIT*: If this is set, host writes or device writes become visible to each other without explicit flush commands

-*VK_MEMORY_PROPERTY_HOST_CACHED_BIT*: If this is set, the memory is cached on the `host`. _This memory may not be host coherent, but is usually faster than uncached memory_.
+*VK_MEMORY_PROPERTY_HOST_CACHED_BIT*: If this is set, the memory is cached on the `host`. _This memory may not be host coherent, but reads from cached memory are usually faster than uncached memory_.
 This means that cached memory may not reflect the latest writes to it.

 *VK_MEMORY_PROPERTY_LAZILY_ALLOCATED_BIT*: If this is set, the memory is visible to the device only.
 Despite its name, whatever memory is behind this allocation may or may not be lazily allocated.
+This memory may only be used for images if the VK_IMAGE_USAGE_TRANSIENT_ATTACHMENT_BIT is set _on the image_.

 ### Why So Many?